fspinna/chessplainer/README.md

 # chessplainer

-A Python package for explaining chess positions and moves using SHAP.
+A Python package for explaining chess positions using SHAP.

 ![](assets/example.png)